How to Stop Over-Apologizing

 A lifetime of over-apologizing can establish an awful lot of guilt and shame.
 Conversely, a childhood of abuse and/or trauma can lead to a lifetime of over-apologizing.
 In either case, outside help is an excellent idea.
 Working regularly with a therapist will assist you in the excavating underlying causes of your guilt.
 You will also expose the collateral damage all that guilt is causing.
 This essential work empowers you with important context.
 From that space, you’ll be in a stronger position to boost your self-esteem and adapt your social behaviors.

 I am here to help you live the life you want.
-Please read more about living authentically through empowerment coaching and contact me for a consultation soon.
+Please read more about living authentically through trauma healing and contact me for a consultation soon.